\""

 Decent commission savings.
 Redfin’s 1.5% listing fee offers solid potential savings compared to the typical 2.5–3% rate.
 But watch out for Redfin’s hidden minimum fees that vary by market.

 Some good agents (and transparency).
-Redfin’s agent quality can be mixed, but it definitely has some solid real estate agents in its ranks.
-Its agent finder tool is also transparent, allowing you to view recent transactions and unfiltered customer reviews.
+Redfin’s agent quality can be mixed, but it has some solid real estate agents.
+Its transparent agent finder tool lets you view recent transactions and unfiltered customer reviews.

 ❌ Redfin cons